 While many things we learn make it into our long-term memory, many details we face on a day-to-day basis only may only hit our short-term memory.
 Relying on short-term memory as a safeguard is extremely dangerous because of how limited it can be.

 SimplyPsychology.com states that short-term memory has three key aspects:

 - Limited capacity- Only about seven items can be stored at one time.

 - Limited duration-Storage is very fragile and information can be lost with distraction or passage of time.

 - Encoding- Primarily acoustic, even translating visual information into sounds.

 Looking at these three aspects it is easy to see why short-term memory is not a reliable way to protect ourselves from the hazards of our work.

 There are many hazards that can be found on a worksite that should be eliminated instead of relying on memory that they are there.
 Some examples of these types of hazards:

 The human memory can be amazing as well as very unreliable.
-It is important to look at the different work tasks you complete throughout a day and look to eliminate hazards whenever possible.
+It is important to look at the different work tasks you complete throughout the day and look to eliminate hazards whenever possible.
 Secondly, look at other safeguards to try to protect yourself and others from these hazards instead of relying on your memory.
-Your memory is not a safeguard and it is bound to fail overtime.
+Your memory is not a safeguard and it is bound to fail over time.